decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 : The domain separation tag.

 I2OSP
-: Transform an non-negative integer to an octet string, defined in Section 4 of [@!RFC8017].
+: An operation that transforms a non-negative integer into an octet string, defined in Section 4 of [@!RFC8017].
 Note, the output of this operation is in big-endian order.

 OS2IP
 : Transform an octet string to an non-negative integer, defined in Section 4 of [@!RFC8017].
 Note, the input of this operation must be in big-endian order.